jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 Once you save the configuration file, restart Claude Desktop.
 You should now see your MCP server listed in the **Developer** tab under **Local MCP servers**.
 If you see the `running` status next to your server name, you're ready to start using it in your conversations.

+### Cursor

+In Cursor, navigate to the **Settings** tab (_Cursor → Settings → Cursor Settings_), then select the **Tools and MCP** section.
+Click on **New MCP Server** button, which will open the mcp.json configuration file for Cursor.

+The configuration for Cursor is the same as for Claude Desktop.
+Once you've added your MCP server configuration, save the file and navigate back to the **Tools and MCP** section in Cursor settings.
+You should see your MCP server listed there, and you can enable it for use in your coding sessions.

+## Claude Code

+To add MCP servers to Claude Code, you can either add the `mcpServers` object with the relevant server configs to the `.claude.json` file on your home directory, or create a `.mcp.json` file in your project directory.
+Adding the MCP servers to the project directory allows you to have different MCP server configurations for different projects, whereas adding them to the home directory makes them available globally across all projects.

+Either way, you can use the same configuration format as Cursor or Claude Desktop.

 ### VS Code

 Configuring VS Code to connect to an MCP server requires setting up a [JSON configuration file that describes the MCP server details](https://code.visualstudio.com/docs/copilot/customization/mcp-servers).
 This file is usually named `mcp.json` and should be placed in a `.vscode` directory inside your project workspace.